By law, employers must pay statutory sick pay (SSP) to workers who meet the eligibility criteria.

 How much statutory sick pay is

-If an employee or worker is eligible, they are entitled to statutory sick pay for the days they would have worked, except for the first 3.
+If a worker is eligible, they are entitled to statutory sick pay for the days they would have worked, except for the first 3.

 The days they would have worked are called 'qualifying days'.
 The first 3 qualifying days are called 'waiting days'.

-If the employee or worker does not have a regular pattern of work, the employer should agree with them which days count as qualifying days.
+If the worker does not have a regular pattern of work, the employer should agree with them which days count as qualifying days.

 Statutory sick pay is the minimum amount employers must pay.
 Some employers might pay more.
 If they do, this must be written in the contract or workplace policy.